 What is Global Studies?

-The Associate of Applied Science (AAS) degree in Global Studies is a credential a student at Jefferson Community and Technical College can obtain that demonstrates that the student has acquired a basic global competency and literacy.
+The Certificate in Global Studies is a credential a student at Jefferson Community and Technical College can obtain that demonstrates that the student has acquired a basic global competency and literacy.

 The degree is designed to prepare students to be more globally aware and globally literate employees and citizens of the commonwealth of Kentucky, the United States, and the world.
 It exposes students to a diverse set of competencies which will prepare them to live and work in settings with diverse ethnic and cultural populations and to function more effectively as members of an increasingly interconnected world.